Stabbing Pairwise Intersecting Disks by Five Points: Algorithmic Considerations

+For the given set $\Y$ of disks, we compute the arrangement $A(\Y)$ and then focus on the facets of $A(\Y)$.
+Since the arrangement has $O(\vert\Y\vert^2)$ facets, we can compute $A(\Y)$ in time $O(\vert\Y\vert^3)$ using a simple brute-force approach (faster algorithms exist, but are not needed here).
+Clearly, for two points $v$ and $w$ of the same facet of $A(\Y)$, we have $R_v=R_w$.
+Therefore, for a given facet $f$, we pick an arbitrary point $v\in f$, and we compute $R_v$ by a linear scan of $\Y$.
+Summing over all facets, we can thus compute $\Rr'$ in time $O(\vert\Y\vert^3)$.

-\begin{lemma} \lemlab{solve:LPtype} Given a set $\D$ of $n$ pairwise intersecting disks in the plane, we can decide in $O(n)$ deterministic time whether $\D$ is Helly.
+Finally, to compute $\Rr''$, we iterate over all $O(\vert\Y\vert^2)$ ranges in $\Rr'$.
+Given a range $R_v\in\Rr'$, we get all $R_{v,r}$ for $r>0$ by first sorting $R_v$ by increasing radii and then taking every prefix of the sorted list of disks.
+For a fixed $v$, this can be done in time $O(\vert\Y\vert^2)$.
+Hence, $\Rr''$ can be computed in $O(\vert\Y\vert^4)$ time.
+The claim follows. \end{proof} The following lemma summarizes the discussion so far. \begin{lemma} Given a set $\D$ of $n$ pairwise intersecting disks in the plane, we can decide in $O(n)$ deterministic time whether $\D$ is Helly.
 If so, we can compute a point in $\bigcap\D$ in $O(n)$ deterministic time.
 If not, we can compute the smallest destroyer $D$ of $\D$ and two disks $E, F \in \D_{<r}$ that form a non-Helly triple with $D$.
 Here, $r$ is the radius of $D$. \end{lemma}